What Is 'The Event' Short

 Event 4: Gold Rush

 Event 4 could have been anything.
 "Caldera," "Pandemic," "Ice Age," "1972" ... they are all ideas being bandied about.
 In fact, the premise of The Event: Pandemic was all but written before sudden inspiration struck.
 The Old West.
 Unfortunately, not everyone who had initially planned on it could participate, but the collection turned out pretty fun regardless.
-Enjoy our fourth group of premise-driven stories by a diverse set of authors as the set about trying to figure out why, exactly, Red Jack shot a U.S. Marshal to death before mysteriously dying in a locked prison cell.
+Enjoy our fourth group of premise-driven stories by a diverse set of authors as they set about trying to figure out why, exactly, Red Jack shot a U.S. Marshal to death before mysteriously dying in a locked prison cell.